 \subsubsection{Convergence}

 In Fig. \ref{converge}, we evaluate the convergence behavior of the proposed decentralized cooperative beamforming scheme under different \ac{isl} topologies and scheduling strategies.
-Across all considered settings, the decentralized schemes converge to sum-rate values that closely match those achieved by the centralized benchmark, demonstrating their effectiveness in approaching the upper performance bound.
-Among the three \ac{isl} topologies, the performance gap remains modest, highlighting the robustness and versatility of the proposed decentralized beamforming framework.
-Regarding the impact of scheduling, the RS-based schemes unsurprisingly yield the substantially lower performance, compared to CS-based schemes.
-This is because CS reduces \ac{iui} by selecting users with lower spatial correlation, thereby enhancing the effectiveness of cooperative beamforming.
+Across all considered settings, the decentralized schemes converge to sum-rate values that closely match the centralized benchmark, demonstrating their effectiveness in approaching the upper performance bound.
+Among the three \ac{isl} topologies, the performance gap remains modest, highlighting the robustness and versatility of the proposed framework.
+Regarding the impact of scheduling, the RS-based schemes unsurprisingly yield substantially lower performance than the CS-based ones, since CS reduces \ac{iui} by selecting users with lower spatial correlation, thereby enhancing the effectiveness of cooperative beamforming.